 Depending on where you decide to live, there will be few or many options.
 If you’re looking for a bustling city that can offer a wide variety of cannabis industry jobs, then look no further than Columbus.

-Finding a Cannabis Job in Ohio
+Finding a Cannabis Job in Columbus

-Ohio is notable because it’s one of the fastest-growing cities in the United States.
+Columbus is notable because it’s one of the fastest-growing cities in the United States.
 This means that property values are rising, along with the number of people consuming marijuana.
 The more people, the more likely Ohio will experience the green rush as they transition to recreational cannabis in the near future.

 However, there are a limited number of medical marijuana dispensaries, which means you’ll need to be prepared.
 Having a college-education or prior experience in a relevant field, then you shouldn’t have a difficult time breaking into the burgeoning cannabis scene in Ohio.